NThomTNg/NThomTNg/README.md

 <h1 align="center">Hi 👋, I'm Nhan Thomas</h1>
 My primary interests lie in application development and user interface design, particularly on building applications and buidling systems for them.
-Currently in my third year of studies, I am dedicated to acquiring the necessary skills and knowledge to excel as a developer.
+Currently in my fourth year of studies, I am dedicated to acquiring the necessary skills and knowledge to excel as a developer.
 My ultimate goal is to establish myself as a proficient and dependable frontend developer, with aspirations to eventually transition into a full-stack developer role.
 <br>

-- 🌱 I’m currently learning **next.js, building a RAG AI bot with python**
+- 🌱 I’m building fun projects

 - 📫 How to reach me **nt.thom.ng@gmail.com**